davelively14/configs/phoenix_1.3_react_redux.md

 $ git remote add origin https://github.com/davelively14/new_project.git
 $ git push -u origin master
 ```
-* In the newly created directory `new_project`, create a new `package.json` file and select the defaults:
+* From the root directory, create a new directory named `assets`.
+Within the `assets` directory, use the following command to setup a `package.json` file.
+Ensure that you change the default name from `assets` to the name of your app.
+Otherwise, you can just select defaults.
 ```
 $ npm init
 ```
-* Option A: Open `package.json` and add the base dependencies.
+* Option A: Open `assets/package.json` and add the base dependencies.
 ```json
 "devDependencies": {
   "babel-core": "^6.24.0",